ztomasze/sdnd/Characters/Stats/mastery.md

 | **8**       | 5       |
 | **10**      | 6       |

-Your mastery is used for [[luck]], some class features, and some spell effects.
+Your mastery is commonly used for class features and spell effects.